Tom Biscardi: Biography

-On his website, Biscardi writes, "I was watching John Carson in 1967 [sic], and I saw the first 8mm footage that Roger Patterson took of the Bluff Creek incident.
+On his website, Biscardi writes, "I was watching Johnny Carson in 1967, and I saw the first 8mm footage that Roger Patterson took of the Bluff Creek incident.
 I said to myself, 'How the hell can we send a man to the moon, but we can't find this creature'."
-Tom Biscardi got his start in the late 60s and early 70s when he met and was mentored by Ivan Marx, another well known Bigfoot hoaxer of the time.
+Biscardi got his start in the late 60s and early 70s when he met and was mentored by Ivan Marx, another well known Bigfoot hoaxer of the time.
 In 1981, Biscardi produced a documentary called In the Shadow of Bigfoot.
 It contained old Ivan Marx footage of the same pointy-headed, pointy-eared alleged Bigfoot seen in the earlier Marx films.
 Most of the Bigfoot community regarded it as laughably fake.

 He is the current CEO and founder of BIGFOOT Projects Investments Inc, which filed for an IPO in 2013.

 Besides Bigfoot, Biscardi has investigated sightings of the Lizard Man of Scape Ore Swamp.

 Biscardi appears in the documentaries Not Your Typical Bigfoot Movie (2008) and Shooting Bigfoot (2013), which focus on the search for Bigfoot in Ohio.